-The Blood Work Room is located just off the Clinic Reception and Waiting Area on the first floor of the Burr Wing (Burr 1).

-When you arrive to have your blood work done, you will need to take a ticket from the wall beside the Blood Work Room and wait until your number is called by one of the phlebotomists.
+- The Blood Work Room is located just off the Burr O Registration area on the ground floor of the Burr Wing (Burr 0). - When you arrive to have your blood work done, you will need to take a ticket from the wall beside the Blood Work Room and wait until your number is called by one of the phlebotomists.
 Phlebotomists are people specially trained in taking your blood.